 Violence makes up a large part of injury-related deaths in the United States.
 If you or someone you know lives in a violent home you might have experienced intentional injuries yourself.

 This is the opposite of intentional injuries.
 They are injuries that happened by accident and not on purpose.
 A common unintentional injury example is falling down the stairs and getting hurt.
 Unintentional injuries are not limited to the home, they can happen anytime we step outside our home.

 Other examples include vehicle accidents, accidental poisoning, drowning, and burns.
 Any type of injury requires the attention of accident doctors to make sure that the injury is taken care of as soon as possible.
-This will avoid it getting worst and ending up with worst side effects.
+This will avoid it from getting worst and ending up with the worst side effects.

 Injury Rates and Patterns